Kindred | Women’s Guided Day Hiking Program

-Kindred is a guided hiking program for women who want to deepen their confidence, strengthen their connection to nature, and build real capability outdoors - without the intimidation, ego, or competitiveness that often surrounds adventure spaces.
+Kindred is a series of guided day-hike retreats on the Fleurieu Peninsula, South Australia.
+Kindred is for women who want to deepen their confidence, strengthen their connection to nature, and build real capability outdoors without the intimidation, ego, or competitiveness that often surrounds adventure spaces.

 This is steady, soulful bushwalking paired with practical outdoor skills and personal development themes designed to help you expand, inside and out.
 Led by qualified female guides, each walk is structured to help you feel safe, seen, and supported while learning the skills that make nature feel natural - packing, planning, navigation, risk management, and trail confidence.